 This time around, we’re looking at what you might call a “plug ‘n’ play” model in our Masterbuilt 30 Electric Smoker review.

 We pretty much always think of charcoal, wood, and gas when we imagine BBQ, so you may think smoking and electricity are mutually exclusive?

 But in this review, we just might change your mind.
 There are many good electric smokers out there, and the Masterbuilt 30 is one of the most popular.

-Though we already covered this model in our article on the best electric smokers in 2018, we felt it deserved a closer look.
+Though we already covered this model in our search for the best electric smoker, we felt it deserved a closer look.

 OK, let’s take a deep dive into the details…

 What is the Masterbuilt 30” Digital Electric Smoker?